chel-007/chel-007/README.md

  * **Notes on Splinterlands and Axie Infinity: From a Gamer who Plays Both** **[VISIT HERE](https://www.akara9research.com/gamer-hub/notes-on-splinterlands-and-axie-infinity-from-a-gamer-who-plays-both)** - *Published to Akara9Research*

 ![random-divider](https://cdn.hackernoon.com/images/4jLd9wAdOWQW3iTiKFVy3oWadmu1-i5a30z6.png)

-> ### In Website Development
-#### Among my Personal Access Sites :
-* **Akara9Research** - Akara9Research is a Site I built as a Parnertship Project, seeking to solve the problem of Misinformed, Biased, and Unclear Content Creating confusion in the world of Blockchain and the Metaverse. **[VISIT HERE](https://www.akara9research.com/)**
-* **Portals Xperience** - Portals Xperience is a Metaverse Studio powered by Blockchain Technology, that is building Immersive Media across 3d Games and Web Interactive Films for Web Browsers and Mobile Devices to promote Simplicity, Accessibility, and Fun.
-[VISIT HERE](https://portalsx.vercel.app/)
-* **ChannelAI** - ChannelAI is a Website Created to Share my Beginner Experience across Learning about Machine Learning, Computer Vsision, and Virtual Reality.
-I started ChannelAI in 2020 to Properly digest the Concepts and Knowledge across my Learnings in Artificial Intelligence AND to translate these in a Simple manner for other Folks.
-[VISIT HERE](https://channelai.netlify.app/)

 ## My Current Engagement